uherting/RaspbianPrep4Inst/README.md

   edit the file Templates/wpa_supplicant.conf to suit your needs (country, SSID and PSK).

-The files described above are created in the boot partition of the image / on the storage card.
+The files described above are created in the boot partition of the image by means are written later onto the storage card.

 Introduction to the shell scripts
 =================================